Hong Kong leader to meet Xi during first visit to Beijing - ExBulletin

 Hong Kong leader to meet Xi during first visit to Beijing

-HONG KONG (AP) — Hong Kong leader John Lee said on Tuesday he would meet Chinese President Xi Jinping to report on the city’s political, economic and COVID-19 situation during his first service visit. in Beijing this week.
+HONG KONG (AP) Hong Kong leader John Lee said he will meet Chinese President Xi Jinping to report on the city’s political, economic and COVID-19 situation during his visit to Beijing this week.

-Lee will leave for a four-day trip on Wednesday afternoon, he told a news conference.
-Macau Chief Executive Ho Iat Seng will visit during the same period to explain his administration’s work over the past year and its policy focus in the next year, the government said.

 Lee promised to reflect Hong Kongers’ hopes of reopening the border with mainland China, but he did not say when that would happen.
-Most checkpoints between Hong Kong and China have been closed for much of the pandemic.

-“I think the central government very well understands the long-standing hopes of Hong Kong residents to reopen the border and have trade in a normal way,” he said.

-Lee, a former security minister, took over as city leader on July 1.
-He was the lone candidate in Hong Kong’s chief executive election in May and won more than 99% of the vote in a committee made up mostly of pro-Beijing members.
+Most checkpoints have been closed for much of the pandemic.
+Last month, Lee asked Beijing for a ruling that could effectively prevent prominent pro-democracy publisher Jimmy Lai from hiring a British lawyer for his national security trial.
+Lee said Tuesday he expected Beijing to decide as soon as possible.
+Lais’ trial has been postponed as the city awaits a decision from Beijing.

 |